Hanna Dmyterko: Death and legacy

-Volodar Ratych, died in World War II, but Rostislav, Lubomyr and Bohdan survived.
+Volodar Ratych, died in World War II while serving in the Galicia Division, but Rostislav, Lubomyr and Bohdan survived.

 In 1978, Dmyterko was invited (as Mrs. Ratych) to the fourth conference of Ukrainian seniors at the Ukrainian centre near New York, known as Soyuzivka, where she was honored at a veteran's lunch.
 She lived in Edison, New Jersey with her son Rostislav.
-She died in Montreal in 1981.
+She died in New Jersey in 1981.
 Her memoirs are second only to those of Olena Stepaniv as a source for those studying Ukrainian women's experiences in World War I.